Period and index, symbol lengths, and generic splittings in Galois cohomology: Acknowledgments

 \section{Acknowledgments}

-The material in this paper came as a direct result of discussions and questions which came up at the workshop ``Deformation theory, patching, quadratic forms, and the Brauer group,'' organized by the author and Max Lieblich, held at the American Institute of Mathematics in 2011, and the author benifitted from a number of conversations from the participants of that conference.
-The author would particularly like to thank Parimala and A. Merkurjev for useful conversations during the writing of this paper.
+The material in this paper came as a direct result of discussions and questions which arose at the workshop ``Deformation theory, patching, quadratic forms, and the Brauer group,'' organized by the author and Max Lieblich, held at the American Institute of Mathematics in 2011, and the author benefited from a number of conversations from the participants of that conference.
+The author would like to thank Parimala and A. Merkurjev for useful conversations during the writing of this paper, and Suresh and Parimala for pointing out inconsistencies in a preliminary version of the manuscript.
+In addition, the author would like to thank the anonymous referee for a large number of helpful comments and corrections.

 The work presented is closely related to the work of Saltman \cite{Sal:CSL}, which also had its origins in the same workshop, although these works were done independently and using different methods.
 The paper \cite{Sal:CSL}, written prior to this one, considers the problem of symbol length in mod-$2$ cohomology based on a finite $u$-invariant assumption and in this context give not only the boundedness results obtained in this paper, but also more detailed information concerning solvable lengths of Galois groups which split cohomology classes.
 The present paper provides results concerning cohomology with more general coefficient groups, and also addresses related topics such as Pfister length, the period-index problem, and generic splitting varieties.